oSoWoSo/disroot-howto/pages/04.Contribute/02.git/01.editors/01.pulsar/02.working/docs.en.md

 All the changes we have done so far in our local branch, they were made in our "working directory" and now we need to "move" them to the "staging" area.
 "Staging" refers to the moment in which those changes are selected to be included in the next commit.

-In Atom, this process is incredibly easy.
+In Pulsar, this process is incredibly easy.
 Let's check the process again:

 ![](en/committing.png)